 - GitHub material for eth-lightwallet.

-Additionally, ‘dappsforbeginners’ is a good website for a new developer to get guidance.
-In case you are not sureyet, here is 5 reasons why you should learn blockchain development.
-Still Looking for some inspiration here is top 10 dapps to follow in 2018.
+Additionally, ‘dapps for beginners’ is a good website for a new developer to get guidance.
+In case you are not sure yet, here are 5 reasons why you should learn blockchain development.

-Whould love your hear your experience of your first dapp development experience in the comment section below.
+Would love to hear your experience of your first dapp development.
+Share your experience in the comment section below.